 (2c) The area and scope provisions of an award may be amended under section 40A without the proposed variation having been published in the required manner.

-(3) Unless otherwise directed by the Commission, where the reference of an industrial matter to the Commission seeks the variation of an award or industrial agreement, other than a variation of the kind mentioned in subsection (2), the Commission shall not hear the claim or application until the named parties to the award or the parties to the industrial agreement, as the case requires, have been served with a copy of the claim.
+(3) Unless otherwise directed by the Commission, where the reference of an industrial matter to the Commission seeks the variation of an award or industrial agreement, other than a variation of the kind mentioned in subsection (2), the Commission must not hear the claim or application until the named parties to the award or the parties to the industrial agreement, as the case requires, have been served with a copy of the claim.

-(4) Where the reference of an industrial matter to the Commission seeks the issuance or variation of an order or declaration, other than of a kind referred to in subsection (2) or (3) the Commission shall not hear the claim or application until the persons sought to be bound by the decision in the proceedings have been served with a copy of the claim or application.
+(4) Where the reference of an industrial matter to the Commission seeks the issuance or variation of an order or declaration, other than of a kind referred to in subsection (2) or (3) the Commission must not hear the claim or application until the persons sought to be bound by the decision in the proceedings have been served with a copy of the claim or application.

 [Section 29A inserted: No. 94 of 1984 s.
 19; amended: No. 119 of 1987 s.
 8; No. 15 of 1993 s.
 31; No. 20 of 2002 s.
 115; No. 53 of 2011 s.
-41 and 48.]
+41 and 48; No. 30 of 2021 s.
+76(2) and (8).]

 29B.
 Parties to proceedings

-Subject to section 27(1)(j) the parties to proceedings before the Commission shall be —
+Subject to section 27(1)(j) the parties to proceedings before the Commission are —

 (a) the claimant or applicant by whom or which the proceedings were initiated; and